teamhanko/hanko/README.md

 # Build your product, not another (password) login

 ## About Hanko
-Hanko is the open-source alternative for passwordless authentication, powered by a combination of magic links and WebAuthn-based biometrics, aka passkeys.
+Hanko is the open-source alternative for passwordless authentication, powered by WebAuthn-based biometrics (or passkeys) and magic links.

 Passwordless logins have been promised to us for quite some time.
 But it's only recently that the ecosystem of devices, browsers, and operating systems is finally ready.
-With most devices now supporting WebAuthn out of the box and shipping with biometric sensors like Touch ID, Face ID, and Windows Hello, it's enabling a truly fascinating login experience that will replace passwords for good.
+With most devices now shipping with biometric sensors like Touch ID, Face ID, and Windows Hello and supporting WebAuthn APIs (web and native) out of the box, it's enabling a truly fascinating login experience that will replace passwords for good.

+The only thing is: Implementing an end-to-end passwordless flow that benefits from biometric convenience through WebAuthn is not a simple task, even when using libraries.

-That's where Hanko comes in.
-Hanko enables a polished, end-to-end passwordless user experience on the web.
-Self-hosted or as a lean SaaS hosted by us (coming soon).
-API-first, small footprint, for developers.
+That's where Hanko comes in:

+- Hanko enables a polished, end-to-end passwordless user experience on the web **and** for mobile apps
+- We took care of combining WebAuthn flows with magic links and Hanko also manages all edge cases for you that normally will keep you busy much longer than you would like (e.g., account recovery, unsupported devices, multi-language UI & emails)
+- Self-hosted or as a lean SaaS hosted by us (coming soon)
+- For devs: API-first, small footprint, cloud-native

 **Try it now and never look back.**